The season that began with “Two Tonys” comes to an end, with one Tony

 In his anguish, Tony goes to Corrado for counsel.
 His uncle has given him good advice in the past.
 But Corrado is no longer the man he once was.
 He is slipping into senility and provides no help to his nephew.
 Tony tries to share his distress with Dr. Melfi, but she is frustrated by their inability to talk openly and freely.
 She becomes haughty and sarcastic, mistaking Tony’s deep confusion for “high sentimentality.”
 Their conversation becomes so broken that Tony seems to be speaking more to himself than to her when he finally sighs, “All my choices were wrong.”
 (If Melfi’s words did have any effect on Tony, it probably would have been to push him towards murdering his cousin.)
 Tony’s deep sense of dislocation is emphasized during a quick scene at the Bada Bing…

-We may remember that after killing Ralphie in Season 4’s “Whoever Did This,” Tony’s attention was drawn to the empty stage as he was leaving the Bada Bing.
+We may remember that after killing Ralphie in “Whoever Did This” (episode 4.09), Tony’s attention was drawn to the empty stage as he was leaving the Bada Bing.
 His most immediate reason for attacking Ralph in that episode was the suspicious death of Pie-O-My, but he also had some lingering anger and sadness over the meaningless, unnecessary murder of Bing stripper Tracee.
 The overhead spotlight shone down on nothing at the end of the hour, underscoring Tracee’s absence.
 By literally highlighting “nothing,” the spotlight underscored the “nothingness” that lurks at the heart of Chase’s universe:

 Certain SopranoWorld characters are constantly struggling against nothingness, against the abyss of meaninglessness.
-Livia failed in this struggle, falling into nihilism and coming to believe that meaninglessness is the natural state of the universe: “It’s all a big nothing,” she told her grandson.
-In “All Due Respect,” Chase repeats the imagery of the empty stage from episode 4.09.
-(Chase is literally repeating the image, grabbing a shot from footage that must have been made for “Whoever Did This” – every bottle and glass is in the exact same place as it was in that earlier episode.)
+Livia failed in this struggle, falling into nihilism and coming to believe that meaninglessness is the natural state of the universe—“It’s all a big nothing,” she told her grandson in Season 2.
+Now in “All Due Respect,” Chase repeats the imagery of the empty stage from episode 4.09.
+(Chase is literally repeating the image, grabbing a shot from footage that must have been made for “Whoever Did This”—every bottle and glass is in the exact same place as it was in that earlier episode.)
 Chase now cuts from the Bing’s empty stage to an important sequence: Tony calls Johnny Sac and comes very close to revealing Blundetto’s whereabouts, but slams the phone down without ratting his cousin out:

 I think the empty stage functions as visual shorthand for nothingness, for meaninglessness.
 By juxtaposing the stage with Tony’s phone call, Chase expresses the existential dimension of Tony’s indecision.
 Tony is struggling to make the right choice, the meaningful choice, the one that will pull him back from the brink of absurdity and psychological chaos.